 If you make multiple supplies each component will take its own liability and, if you charge a single inclusive price for the transaction, you will have to make an apportionment of that price.
-The VAT Guide shows how you may apportion output tax.
+VAT guide (VAT Notice 700) shows how you may apportion output tax.

 4.6 The special rule for non-profit making bodies that make single supplies

-Under an extra statutory concession, HM Revenue and Customs (HMRC) regularly review these non-profit making bodies who charge their members a subscription that entitles them to a package of benefits, and may apportion the subscription between the various elements as if there had been multiple supplies, even if under the rules described there is a single supply.
+Under an extra statutory concession, HMRC regularly reviews these non-profit making bodies who charge their members a subscription that entitles them to a package of benefits, and may apportion the subscription between the various elements as if there had been multiple supplies, even if under the rules described there is a single supply.

 The concession will not work in reverse.
 Non-profit making bodies may not treat their multiple supplies as single supplies.